ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-overview-and-architecture/kubernetes-architecture.md

 Control Plane Components:

-1. **API server**: API server exposes the Kubernetes API which is used to interact with the cluster
+1. **API server:** API server exposes the Kubernetes API which is used to interact with the cluster
-2. **Etcd**: The `etcd` is a distributed key-value store that stores the state and configuration data
+2. **Etcd:** The `etcd` is a distributed key-value store that stores the state and configuration data
-3. **Controller manager**: The controller manager monitors the state and of the cluster and makes changes
+3. **Controller manager:** The controller manager monitors the state and of the cluster and makes changes
-4. **Scheduler**: The `scheduler` schedules the containers to run on the worker nodes
+4. **Scheduler:** The `scheduler` schedules the containers to run on the worker nodes
-5. **Cloud controller manager**: The `cloud controller manager` manages the underlying cloud infrastructure
+5. **Cloud controller manager:** The `cloud controller manager` manages the underlying cloud infrastructure

 ### 2. Nodes